litestar-org/litestar/docs/usage/middleware/creating-middleware.rst

 incoming and outgoing data in a request / response cycle by "wrapping" that respective ``receive`` and ``send`` ASGI functions.

-To demonstrate this, lets say we want to append a header with a timestamp to all outgoing responses.
+To demonstrate this, let us say we want to append a header with a timestamp to all outgoing responses.
 We could achieve this by doing the following:

 .. code-block:: python